1. Where will results be posted and when?

 4. What if I win an award, but I have to leave before the award ceremony?

 Our overall and age-group awards and raffle prizes ceremony will commence at the conclusion of the event near the finish line.
-Winners are strongly encouraged to be present at the event to pick up their awards or raffle prize.
+Raffle winners must not be present to win, however, overall and age-group winners must be present to collect their prize.

 5. Are there age group awards in the kid’s events?